 June 26, 2023

 Internationally trained lawyers are not one thing – they may be immigrants to Canada, international students interested in studying in Canada, or Canadians who have completed their law degree outside of Canada.
 Internationally trained lawyers each have their own unique academic/professional/lived experience which helps to inform their interests and goals.
-However, regardless of your background, if you are an internationally trained lawyer who is interested in becoming licensed to practice law in Canada, you likely have questions about the process.
+However, regardless of your background, if you are an internationally trained lawyer who is interested in becoming licensed to practise law in Canada, you likely have questions about the process.

-At OsgoodePD we’ve spent a decade of experience working in this space, helping thousands of internationally trained lawyers fulfill their goal of becoming licensed to practice law in Canada.
+At OsgoodePD we’ve spent a decade of experience working in this space, helping thousands of internationally trained lawyers fulfill their goal of becoming licensed to practise law in Canada.
 Every day we connect with current and prospective students about their goals, to share advice and information about the process.
 In this four-part blog series, we hope to share this information with a broader audience.
 We’ll cover the four most common topics students and prospective students want to discuss:

 Part 2 – The NCA Process